 While our department is housed in the College of Veterinary Medicine, our courses are geared toward both animal and human-focused studies.
 Faculty in BMS research in a wide variety of areas including neurodegenerative diseases, vaccines, parasites, memory and learning, and much more.

-The application deadline is May 1, 2018.
-We accept and review applications on a rolling-basis prior to the May deadline for the following fall start date.
+Applications for the fall 2020 semester will be accepted on a rolling basis.
 Learn more about how to apply and what our entrance standards are for the one-year program.

 Here we will address the most commonly asked questions about the one-year program including the cost, average scores of admitted students, and tips for the application process.